 First, it doesn’t taste like rice.
 Let’s just get that out of the way.

 Second, it doesn’t absorb liquid like rice does.
-If you’re looking for something to sop up the juices from your Whole30-compliant Instant Pot beef and broccoli, this won’t do it.
+If you’re looking for something to sop up the juices from your Whole30-compliant Instant Pot Beef and Broccoli, this won’t do it.

 - Quick & easy

-- Whole30, paleo and keto friendly
+- Whole30, paleo and keto-friendly

 Note: I also learned – via the box grater method – that it tastes SO MUCH BETTER if you only use the florets and not the stems.
 Grating the cauliflower was the easiest way to make this happen.

-- Wash the cauliflower and dry.
+- Wash and dry the cauliflower.

 - Rotate the cauliflower as needed until you’ve grated all the florets off.
 When you start getting big pieces of cauliflower all over, stop.
 That’s the stem and you don’t want those for this dish.
-I recommend using them to make a compliant version of creamy cauliflower sauce, or steaming them as a side dish (just don’t waste them!).
+I recommend using them to make a compliant version of Creamy Cauliflower Sauce or steaming them as a side dish (just don’t waste them!).

 I started thinking about how to make CRISPY cauliflower rice and I struck gold.
 The key here is to use a shallow, wide pan with very hot oil, and stir constantly.
 (My large cast iron pan worked great!)

-- When you can easily feel the heat coming off the pan, add the cauliflower to the pan and stir constantly with a wooden spoon.
+- When you can easily feel the heat coming off the pan, add the uncooked cauliflower rice to the pan and stir constantly with a wooden spoon.
 I like to make one big “round the pan” motion, and then move side to side as I cross the pan, then repeat this over and over.

 - There’s another trick to making crispy cauliflower rice – getting rid of the excess moisture.